digital-asset/daml/unreleased/multi-package.md

     └── daml.yaml
 ```

-Now that both `package-Logic` and `package-Model` are in the project, any attempt to build `package-Logic` will detect that the `Model.dar` data-dependency belongs to  `package-Model`, and automatically re-builds it.
+Now that both `package-Logic` and `package-Model` are in the project, any attempt to build `package-Logic` will detect that the `Model.dar` data dependency belongs to  `package-Model`, and automatically re-builds it.

 **Correct Usage With Multi-Package:**